Air China: Accidents and incidents

-On 23 September 2020, Air China Flight 4230, an Airbus A321neo (B-305G) operating from Fuzhou to Chengdu, was diverted to Changsha Huanghua International Airport after a passenger was found to have committed suicide in the aircraft's lavatory.

-Controversy
+Controversies and passenger incidents

+Wings of China incident

-Air China's inflight magazine Wings of China faced accusations of racism when they stated "London is generally a safe place to travel, however precautions are needed when entering areas mainly populated by Indians, Pakistanis and black people." in their September 2016 issue.
+Air China's inflight magazine Wings of China faced accusations of racism when they stated "London is generally a safe place to travel, however precautions are needed when entering areas mainly populated by Indians, Pakistanis, and black people." in their September 2016 issue.
 On 8 September 2016, Air China issued an apology.
 Air China Media, which publishes the Wings of China magazine, said it wished to apologise to "readers and passengers who are feeling uncomfortable".
-It added: "This inappropriate description... was purely a work mistake by the editors and it's not the magazine's views...We will immediately recall this entire issue of magazines and draw lessons from this incident."
+It added: "This invariably inappropriate description... was purely a work mistake by the editors and it's not the magazine's views...
+We will immediately recall this entire issue of magazines and draw lessons from this incident."

+Use of Russian airspace

+Due to the war in Ukraine and sanctions against Russia, European carriers have ceased to use Russian airspace, significantly increasing the length, and therefore cost, of their flights to and from China.
+Air China continues to operate flights to and from Russia and this strategy has bolstered its dominance in the China–Europe market, but brought accusations of unfair competition.